devitocodes/devito/examples/README.md

 ## How to navigate this directory

-Examples and tutorials are provided in the form of single Python files, as Jupyter notebooks, or as mini-app built on top of Devito.
+Examples and tutorials are provided in the form of single Python files, as Jupyter notebooks, or as mini-apps built on top of Devito.

 Jupyter notebooks are files with extension `.ipynb`.
 To execute these, run `jupyter notebook`, and then click on the desired notebook in the window that